 While your attic will make a great bedroom, you won’t have that much room for storage.
 This is why you want to utilize every bit of space you have available.
 To this end, you can use loft boarding to create shelves and drawers in the walls.

 Doing this will keep less bulky furniture on the floor and give you more space to walk around.
-If you’re unsure about using loft boarding for storage, you can read more about it in this interesting post.
+If you’re unsure about using loft boarding for storage, you can read more about it.

 4. Simple Color Scheme